wendaobao/thomeflocker_frontend/navigation/voteforthegoat/internetdebates.md

 - Respect Moderators: Moderators are here to help things run smoothly.
 Follow their lead if they give you a reminder.
 - Report Issues: If you see spam or anything inappropriate, use the report feature to help us keep things fun for everyone.

+<button id="acknowledge-rules" class="acknowledge-btn">I have read and acknowledged the rules</button>

 <head>
     <title>Internet Debate Forum</title>